I'm a native Minnesotan who called NYC home for a long, long time. Twenty-four years, in fact.

 In my role as a photographer, I've worked on some pretty crazy shoots.
 See the behind-the-scenes video shot at what I called "The Fairytale Day."
 You might think after seeing all those expensive clothes, that fabulous location and those beautiful models mean I only work at that level, but it just isn't so.

 Most of my clients are regular, every-day people.
-I just have a knack for making them look like a million bucks.
+I just make them look like a million bucks.
 How is this done?
-It's a combination of really good posing, careful pre-shoot planning, and kick-ass photoshopping on the back end.
+It's a combination of telling them exactly how to pose, careful pre-shoot planning, and kick-ass photoshopping on the back end.

 I'd love to hear about your portrait ideas.
 It doesn't matter how big or small or how near or far.
 I do this job because the results make people happy not just for now, but forever.